davidmlentz/davidmlentz.github.io/monitoringLAMP2.md

 ![Metric Explorer for PHP](https://github.com/davidmlentz/davidmlentz.github.io/blob/master/Metric%20Explorer%20functionTime.duration.avg_2.png "Metric Explorer for PHP")

-To learn more about collecting PHP metrics, see [this GitHub repository.](https://github.com/DataDog/php-datadogstatsd)
+To learn more about collecting PHP metrics, see the [PHP DataDog StatsD Client on GitHub.](https://github.com/DataDog/php-datadogstatsd)

 ## Creating a custom dashboard in Datadog